DeepM05/tink-her-hack-3-temp/README.md

 We realise how challenging it could be to gift our loved ones who stay far away from us.

 ### The Solution
 We attempted to create a medium through which the miles of distance can be bridged.
+We have attempted  to make a website that inputs the location of the recipient and suggests gifts based on their personal interests that can be easily accessed by someone from anywhere in the world.
+We've also tried to include handwritten notes and spotify/voice message barcodes to add a personal touch and make the gifts even more meaningful.

 ## Technical Details
 ### Technologies/Components Used